robblanco/robblanco.github.io/publications.md

 * [*Translating between implicit and explicit versions of proof*]( https://hal.inria.fr/hal-01645016), by Roberto Blanco, Zakaria Chihani and Dale Miller.
-In: L. de Moura (ed.), **Proceedings of the 26th International Conference on Automated Deduction** (CADE-26), Gothenburg, Sweden, 9 August 2017.
+In: L. de Moura (ed.), **Proceedings of the 26th International Conference on Automated Deduction** (CADE-26).
+Gothenburg, Sweden, 9 August 2017.
 Lecture Notes in Computer Science, vol. 10395, pp. 255-273.

 * [*An interactive assistant for the definition of proof certificates*]( https://hal.inria.fr/hal-01422829), by Roberto Blanco and Zakaria Chihani.
-In the seminar in honor of the 60th birthday of Dale Miller (Dale Fest), Paris, France, 15 December 2016.
+In the seminar in honor of the 60th birthday of Dale Miller (Dale Fest).
+Paris, France, 15 December 2016.

 * [*Proof outlines as proof certificates: a system description*](http://eptcs.web.cse.unsw.edu.au/paper.cgi?WoF15.2.pdf), by Roberto Blanco and Dale Miller.
-In: I. Cervesato and C. Schürmann (eds.), **Proceedings of the First International Workshop on Focusing** (WoF'15), Suva, Fiji, 23 November 2015.
+In: I. Cervesato and C. Schürmann (eds.), **Proceedings of the First International Workshop on Focusing** (WoF'15).
+  Suva, Fiji, 23 November 2015.
 Electronic Proceedings in Theoretical Computer Science, vol. 197, pp. 7-14.